exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 Run the project and make sure it builds.

-__Note:__ Xcode sometimes gets a little lost and reports errors when none exist.
+__Warning:__ Xcode sometimes gets a little lost and reports errors when none exist.
 Try building even if an eror appears.
 Once it goes through the process of building the libraries the errors may dissapear.

 ![Missing Image!](/img/ios-cards-tutorial/app/1-setup/7.PNG)

-__Note:__ May have to set `embedded swift code` to `Yes` in the pods target if riffle can't be found.
+__Warning:__ May have to set `embedded swift code` to `Yes` in the pods target if riffle can't be found.

-__Note:__ if you see an error on build and you have Xcode 7.1 you'll need to setup a quick workaround.
+__NOTE:__ if you see an error on build and you have Xcode 7.1 you'll need to setup a quick workaround.
 Open the finder and navigate to the project folder.
 Delete the directory `Pods/Headers/Private` and rebuild.

 ## Setting up OSX App